MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-intro-git-github.md

 > explanation of why the repository needs to be empty.
 {: .checklist}

-In the screenshots below, the Owner is 'mkuzak' and the Repository name is 'planets'.
-You should instead see your own username for the Owner and you should name the repository `ontario-report`.
+You should see your own username for the Owner and you should name the repository `ontario-report`.

 ![Creating a Repository on GitHub (Step 2)]({{ page.root }}/fig/git/github-create-repo-02.png)